ahonongobi/chatwinserver/README.md

 # Video-chat-v1

-Video-chat-v1 is a video chat app that makes it easy to groups up with people you want to meet
+chat win server a video chat app that makes it easy to groups up with people you want to meet

 ![IMG](./video-chat.png)

-Check out the live demo: https://video-chat-app-v1.herokuapp.com/
+Check out the live demo: https://video-chat-app-v1.herokuapp.com/ (expired due heroku new privacy)

-An article I wrote which explains how I build this: https://bit.ly/3wh0gyR

 This app is build using NodeJS, Socket.io, and Peerjs(WebRTC)